EU Commissioner says no more public money for ailing banks

-BERLIN European Union banks that do not pass the next round of stress tests and need to secure more funding will have no further recourse to public money, the EU's antitrust chief told a German newspaper, though he later said he had been misquoted.
+BERLIN, July 18 European Union banks that do not pass the next round of stress tests and need to secure more funding will have no further recourse to public money, the EU's antitrust chief told a German newspaper.

 "It will not be possible to resort to public money again," Joaquin Almunia, the European commissioner in charge of competition policy, told business weekly VDI nachrichten.